ObscurusGrassator/Base.JS/.github/README.md

 7. client/services/**/*.js
 8. client/src/**/*.js

+**WARNING:** If you choose to load a higher layer file in a lower layer, a circular dependency can occur.

 # Project configuration

 All properties configuring the behavior of the project, utilities, services and IDE editor are listed in the `jsconfig.json` file.
 Different configuration properties for the local environment can be specified in the `jsconfig.local.json` file.
 This file is ignored on the production server if a production domain is set in the `jsconfig.json` file (`server.productionDomain: "example.com"`).
 All properties can be modified via environmental variables.
 For example `export server_port = 5000` modifies the` server.port` property.
-Access to current configuration and set default configuration to `jsconfig.json`:
+Access to current configuration and set default configuration to `jsconfig.json`, if it does not already exist (`update()`):
 ```
 // in the component and client/src/..., simply by using: b.serverContent.config
 const config = require('shared/services/jsconfig.base.js').value;